mjordan/islandora_fetch_bags/README.md

 Tool to generate [Bags](https://en.wikipedia.org/wiki/BagIt) for objects using Islandora's REST interface.

 The standard [Islandora BagIt](https://github.com/Islandora/islandora_bagit) module integrates Bag creation into the Islandora user interface, and also provides a Drush command to generate Bags.
-Islandora Fetch Bags, on the other hand, can be run from any location with HTTP access to the target Islandora instance.
-This ability enables a variety of workflows for distributed preservation and redunant storage services.
+Islandora Fetch Bags, on the other hand, can be run from any location with HTTP access to the target Islandora instance, enabling flexible, distributed preservation workflows.

 ## Requirements